janikoskela/Select/README.md

 ===============
 Widget requires a <i>select</i>-element to be passed to the constructor (See the examples).
 When widget is rendered the given <i>select</i> is then hidden.
 Widget aims to delegate events to the hidden <i>select</i> so that the user can attach events to it normally.
 This enables that the widget can be easily detached and removed if wanted.

+Oh, by the way Selex requires no external libraries.

 Demo
 ==============
 <a href="http://janikoskela.github.io/Selex">DEMO</a>